EddwaardHaar/remake-trello-with-tailwind/README.md

 2. Open index.html in your web browser
 3. That's it!

+## Future Plans
+I plan to continue developing this project by adding Vue.js and making the website work for real.

 ## Acknowledgements
 This project was inspired by the Trello project management tool.
 Special thanks to the Tailwind CSS team for creating such a fantastic CSS framework.